tinacms/tinacms-site/content/docs/fields/color.md

 ## Options

 - `name`: The path to some value in the data being edited.
 - `component`: The name of the React component that should be used to edit this field.
 Available field component types are [defined here](/docs/concepts/fields#field-types)
- - `label`: An human readable label for the field.
+- `label`: A human readable label for the field.
 This label displays in the sidebar and is optional.
 If no label is provided, the sidebar will default to the name.
 - `description`: An optional description that expands on the purpose of the field or prompts a specific action.
 - `colorFormat`: Optionally specify whether you want the color value to be a hexadecimal ('hex') or RBG value.

 ```typescript
 interface ColorConfig {